top of page

 Electronics Sewing Workshop | BTU Lab | Boulder, CO

-Hosted a workshop where I taught BTU lab members and CU students how to use the lab’s communal sewing machine, sewing basics, and tips for wearable electronics and sewing.
+Hosted a workshop where I taught BTU lab members and students from CU Boulder how to use the lab’s communal sewing machine, sewing basics, and tips for wearable electronics and sewing.

 Soldering Workshop | BTU Lab | Boulder, CO